yonigottesman/cursor-talk-to-figma-mcp/readme.md

 5. Verify changes using `get_node_info`
 6. Use component instances when possible for consistency
 7. Handle errors appropriately as all commands can throw exceptions
+8. For large designs:
+   - Use chunking parameters in `scan_text_nodes`
+   - Monitor progress through WebSocket updates
+   - Implement appropriate error handling
+9. For text operations:
+   - Use batch operations when possible
+   - Consider structural relationships
+   - Verify changes with targeted exports

 ## License